Rodrigo Garro

-Rodrigo Garro (born 4 January 1998) is an Argentine professional footballer who plays as an attacking midfielder for Talleres de Córdoba.
+Rodrigo Garro (born 4 January 1998) is an Argentine professional footballer who plays as an attacking midfielder for Campeonato Brasileiro Série A club Corinthians.

 Career

+Instituto

-Garro started out with Fundación Leo Messi, spending three years with them before joining Atlético de Rafaela's academy in 2014 and subsequently Instituto's in 2017.
+Garro started out with Fundación Leo Messi, an academy sponsored by Lionel Messi, spending three years with them before joining Atlético de Rafaela's academy in 2014 and subsequently Instituto's in 2017.
 He made his opening appearances in professional football in February 2018, starting Primera B Nacional encounters against Villa Dálmine, Gimnasia y Esgrima and Los Andes as the club reached the promotion play-offs in 2017–18; though lost out to Sarmiento.

+Talleres

 In January 2022, Garro joined Argentine Primera División club Talleres de Córdoba on a deal until the end of 2025.
+An immediate starter, he scored nine goals overall with the club during the 2023 season.

+Corinthians

+On 2 January 2024, Garro was announced at Campeonato Brasileiro Série A side Corinthians on a four-year contract.